 Social Security Benefits

 You may already be aware that Social Security benefits are available to retirees as young as 62.
 However, there are reasons to consider waiting a little longer to take your Social Security benefits, if possible.

-For one thing, your Social Security benefits will be permanently reduced by as much as 30% if you take them early.
+For one thing, your Social Security benefits as the wage earner will be permanently reduced by as much as 30% if you take them as early as age 62 (and your full retirement age is 67).
 The closer you are to your full retirement age when you start taking benefits, the smaller your benefit reduction will be.
-And if you can wait until after your full retirement age (which is typically between 66 and 67, depending on your birth year), your monthly benefits will increase by 8% every year you delay taking them until you reach age 70.
+And if you can wait until after your full retirement age (which is typically between 66 and 67, depending on your birth year), your monthly benefits will increase by 5.5% to 8.0% every year (depending on your year of birth) you delay taking them until you reach age 70.